-- Net Fixed Assets: “Ending Net Fixed Assets” refers to the current period balance, whereas the “Beginning Net Fixed Assets” refers to the prior period’s ending balance.
+- Net Fixed Assets: “Ending Net Fixed Assets” refers to the current period balance, while the “Beginning Net Fixed Assets” refers to the prior period’s ending balance.
 The values of each can be found on the non-current assets section of the balance sheet.

 - Depreciation: “Depreciation” is the Capex as recognized in the current period, which can be found on the cash flow statement (CFS) or in the footnotes and supplementary sections if consolidated with amortization expense.

 As mentioned earlier, the net capital spending metric can also provide insights into the stage of growth at which the company is currently.
-If a company’s net capital spending is on the higher end relative to comparable companies in the same (or an adjacent) industry, the company is implied to be in a period of high growth.
+If a company’s net capital spending is on the higher end relative to comparable companies in the same (or adjacent) industry, the company is implied to be in a period of high growth.

 If capital spending – i.e. the change in the net fixed asset balance across a period – is equal to the depreciation expense, then the net capital spending is zero.
-Net zero spending signals that the company is likely mature and in the later stages of its lifecycle with limited growth opportunities, which is conceptually identical to a company’s depreciation as a percentage of its capital expenditures converging to a ratio of 1.0x (or 100%).
+Net zero spending signals the company is likely mature and in the later stages of its life-cycle with limited growth opportunities, which is conceptually identical to a company’s depreciation as a percentage of its capital expenditures converging to a ratio of 1.0x (or 100%).